Kingxukai/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

 ``V4L2_CID_MPEG_VIDEO_BITRATE_PEAK (integer)``
     Peak video bitrate in bits per second.
-Must be larger or equal to the average video bitrate.
-It is ignored if the video bitrate mode is set to constant bitrate.
+Must be larger or equal to the woke average video bitrate.
+It is ignored if the woke video bitrate mode is set to constant bitrate.

 ``V4L2_CID_MPEG_VIDEO_CONSTANT_QUALITY (integer)``